 - United States Law with specialization in Human Rights Law

-Focus your studies in U.S. Human Rights Law, with an extensive range of human rights and social justice courses to choose from
+Students focus their studies in U.S. Human Rights Law, with an extensive range of human rights and social justice courses to choose from

 - United States Law with specialization in International and Comparative Law